esl/erlang_ale/README.md

     8> i2c:write_read(IoExpander, <<9>>, 1).
     <<17>>

-# General supervision of started GPIO, I2C and SPI divers, processes
+# General supervision of started GPIO, I2C and SPI drivers

 With this feature applications running on top of Erlang/ALE, can be sure the started GPIO, I2C and SPI drivers will automatically restart when those are terminating for any reason, expect the controlled shutdown